Skip to main content

 Acetominophen - Tylenol

 Although this extremely popular drug relieves pain and reduces fever, it does not reduce peripheral inflammation and is hence not classified as an NSAID.
-It does have effects central nervous system affects.
-It does not appear to bind to the active site of COX-1 or COX-2 (no PDB structures available), but can reduce their activities probably either upstream or downstream of the pathways that these enzymes are part of.
-It does decrease prostaglandin production in the CNS, which reduces CNS pain and fever.
+It does affect the central nervous system.
+It does not appear to bind the active sites of COX-1 or COX-2 (no PDB structures available), but it can reduce their activity, likely upstream or downstream of the pathways these enzymes participate in.
+It decreases prostaglandin production in the CNS, which reduces CNS pain and fever.
 It might act as a reducing substrate in the peroxidase site.
 Many proteins bind this drug. which is understandable given its relatively simple structure shown in Figure \(\PageIndex{5}\).
 A metabolite of it, p-aminophenol, can be esterified to arachidonic acid to produce the fatty acid amide, which can work through cannabinoid receptors to reduce pain.

 Figure \(\PageIndex{30}\) shows an interactive iCn3D model of the NSAID ibuprofen bound to cyclooxygenase-2 (4PH9).
 Just one chain of the functional dimer is shown.